 - In Danganronpa: Trigger Happy Havoc , Sakura Ogami's murder is revealed to in fact be a suicide, after which her friend pulls out the note she found, explaining how Sakura had been driven to despair by the way her only friends were fighting amongst themselves and hating her for her position as Monokuma's ex-mole, even though she'd rebelled against him.
 Turns out that note was a forgery, and her real note was a much more tender affair explaining how she hoped her death would fulfill her obligations and strike the first blow against the mastermind.

 - Mare Internum begins with the protagonist's suicide, complete with note.
 Then the note flops over, delaying his suicide long enough for him to be interrupted.

 - In Cyanide & Happiness, Matt created his last comic in which Blueshirt decided to write a suicide note, goes to space and hangs himself in said space.

 - Played for Laughs in Futurama - Farnsworth while recording his sort-of suicide note video (as he's about to be taken away by the "Sunset Squad" to a place where the elderly go to die):

 Farnsworth: I'm sure that Bender has just made some cutting remark at my expense, but he doesn't know I taped over his soap operas to record this message.

 Farnsworth: Goodbye cruel world!
 Goodbye cruel lamp!
 Goodbye cruel velvet drapes with the cute little curtain-pull cords, cruel though they may be I... *Sunset Squad robot gives up waiting and knocks him out*

-Bender has a checklist form at the end of his "Cries For Attention" notes:
+- Bender has a checklist form at the end of his "Plea For Attention" notes: